MicrosoftDocs/winrt-api/windows.ui.xaml/style.md

 When a [Style](style.md) is used to define a control template, the [TargetType](style_targettype.md) of the [Style](style.md) element and the [TargetType](../windows.ui.xaml.controls/controltemplate_targettype.md) of the [ControlTemplate](../windows.ui.xaml.controls/controltemplate.md) element for its [Control.Template](../windows.ui.xaml.controls/control_template.md) setter should always use the same value.

 The [Template](../windows.ui.xaml.controls/control_template.md) setter defines the basic template UI definition for a control instance where that template is applied.
 It also contains the visual states for a control, and other state-based UI definitions such as default theme transitions.
 For a complex control such as [ListBox](../windows.ui.xaml.controls/listbox.md), the default template [Style](style.md) and the [ControlTemplate](../windows.ui.xaml.controls/controltemplate.md) within can have hundreds of lines of XAML.
-For more info on the role of [Style](style.md) in control templating scenarios, see [Quickstart: Control templates](http://msdn.microsoft.com/library/67c424ae-afb1-4560-a6a8-4a3506775d77).
+For more info on the role of [Style](style.md) in control templating scenarios, see [XAML Control templates](/windows/uwp/design/controls-and-patterns/control-templates).

 The template for a control often includes visual states that change the appearance of the control in response to logical states.
 For example, a [Button](../windows.ui.xaml.controls/button.md) can have a different visual appearance when it's pressed by applying a new visual state from its template, and all appearance changes can come from XAML not code.
-For more info on how visual states work and how to modify them or define states for custom controls, see [Storyboarded animations for visual states](http://msdn.microsoft.com/library/5e715281-d247-4e7f-9f88-2af0d88ed5e4) and [Quickstart: Control templates](http://msdn.microsoft.com/library/67c424ae-afb1-4560-a6a8-4a3506775d77).
+For more info on how visual states work and how to modify them or define states for custom controls, see [Storyboarded animations for visual states](http://msdn.microsoft.com/library/5e715281-d247-4e7f-9f88-2af0d88ed5e4) and [XAML Control templates](/windows/uwp/design/controls-and-patterns/control-templates).

 ### Styles and runtime behavior